-4Some studies examine the effect of index inclusion on ES performance with mixed results.
-Chen et al. (2020) utilize the Russell Index reconstitution and find that increases in institutional ownership improved CSR performance.
-On the contrary, Cheong et al. (2023) find that inclusion in the MSCI Emerging Market and China indexes increases emissions more than output.
+6Studies of the effect of index inclusion on ES performance have mixed results.
+Chen, Dong and Lin (2020) find that increases in institutional ownership improve CSR performance while Cheong, Choi, Ha and Oh (2023) find that inclusion in the MSCI Emerging Market and China indexes increases emissions intensity.